 For instance, the "Battle" page of Rapalytics opens with a chart of the most popular rappers and then compares these metrics against word density (the number of words they use per verse).
 It looks like this:

 While that's cool, you can go in and customize.
-You can go in and pit guys like Snoop Dogg, Kanye West, and Rick Ross against lesser known but equally respected rappers like Tech N9ne, Necro, and Sage Francis.
+You can go in and pit guys like Snoop Dogg, Kanye West, and Rick Ross against lesser known but equally respected rappers like Tech N9ne, Necro, Sage Francis, and Aesop Rock.